Thell/bdo-huffman-rs/README.md

 difficult time being amortized away before decoding is completed.
 Also, since the symbols are dynamic and the encoding scheme is set any optimizations that require specific encoding or embeddings are also not useful.

+### Tree Traversal

+#### Original

+This approach:

+- uses fully safe code
+- iterates over a BitVec while traversing a tree of nested nodes
+- has no need for prefix codes